electricbookworks/electric-book/README.md

 ## Changelog

+### 0.4.3

+* Add output scripts for all formats for OSX and Linux
+* Combine output scripts into one for each OS
+* Minor bug fixes

 ### 0.4.2

 * New web navigation option to allow nested menu items: add a web nav tree to `meta.yml`, and enable in `_config.yml`.